 - The Hybrid model greatly supports product line management and reusing software code when dealing with a line of somewhat similar products.
 In such situations, quick turnaround and the efficient reuse of work items and processes is crucial.
 Backlog management is a critical area for the successful adoption of this Hybrid model, increasing the importance of adequate software version / release planning methods.

 As with all Hybrid models, both sides must compromise.
 Waterfall development must give up some of the certainty of fixed expectations for the flexibility and freedom of the Agile world.
 The Agile compromise is to be creative but with far less freedom, working against a fixed deadline with cost forecasting and thorough risk assessment.

 The Agile-Waterfall Hybrid model aims to retain the dependency tracking and clarity of Waterfall, while embracing the strengths of the Agile methodology, providing the flexibility and transparency necessary to adapt to fast-changing requirements.

 Due to its support for both Waterfall and Agile processes and its highly flexible architecture, codeBeamer ALM is an ideal tool for Hybrid software development.

 Interested in finding out more?
-Contact us to book a free, live 1-on-1 demo, or start your free 30-day trial of codeBeamer ALM to see how it could help streamline your development processes.
+Contact us for more information, or start your free 30-day trial of codeBeamer ALM to see how it could help streamline your development processes.
 Before you start, let us recommend you watch the webinar recording below: